formateli/trytond_cash_bank/doc/index.rst

 ********

 A transfer between two Cash/Bank.
-Two Receipts are created automatically for this matter.
+Two Receipts are created automatically for each transfer.
 It can involves cash and/or documents.

 - Company: Transfer company.